weiliann/cvwo-forum/README.md

 The web forum is built with React on the frontend, and uses Ruby on Rails on the backend which serves the API endpoint

 ### Getting Started
-1. The rails server needs to be started first with the command:
+1. From the project folder (cvwo-forum) the rails server can be started with the command:
   ```
   rails s
   ```